Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

 This well understood behavior changes drastically when the interaction to LA phonons is included in the calculations [green dots in Fig.~\ref{fig:phase_transition}(a)], already at a very low temperature of $T=4$\,K. Besides a reduced concurrence at small driving strength values and the fact that a maximum concurrence of only $C\approx 0.4$ is reached, the interaction with LA phonons also alters the curve qualitatively.

 Although, for small $\Omega$, the concurrence follows the phonon-free result, it starts to decrease already after reaching a maximum around $\Omega\approx 3g$, and drops to zero well before the special point at $\Omega\approx\Omega_2$.
 In stark contrast to the phonon-free results, the concurrence remains zero for $\Omega > \Omega_2$ and no subsequent region of neither $\Phi$BS nor $\Psi$BS entanglement emerges.
 It is important to stress that LA phonons do not fully destroy the degree of entanglement in systems without constant laser driving, especially when the fine-structure splitting between the exciton states is zero \cite{Seidelmann2019}.
-In this special situation, theoretical calcualtions of the dynamcis of initially prepared biexciton states even predict a maximally entangled two-photon state, even when phonons are taken into account \cite{BiexcCasc_Carmele,Seidelmann2019}.
+In this special situation, theoretical calculations of the dynamics of initially prepared biexciton states even predict a maximally entangled two-photon state, even when phonons are taken into account \cite{BiexcCasc_Carmele,Seidelmann2019}.

-In contrast, the constantly driven system demonstrates a behavior similar to a phase transition, where an entangled photon pair is generated only when the driving strength is below a critical value.
+In contrast, the constantly driven system demonstrates a behavior similar to a phase transition, where an entangled photon pair is generated only when the driving strength is below a certain value.
 Above this value the degree of entanglement, as measured by the concurrence, remains strictly zero.
-Therefore, the concurrence takes on the role of the order parameter, indicating either an entangled or nonentangled photon pair.
-In the following we provide an explanation for the observed phase transition behavior.
+In the following we provide an explanation for the observed transition between entangled and nonentangled photon emission.
 To this end, we first examine the two-photon density matrix at $T=4$\,K and infer the resulting concurrence.
 In a second step, we consider the role of LA phonons and explain why they lead to the obtained form of the density matrix.
-Finally, we turn to other properties associated with a phase transition, e.g., its critical temperature and exponent.
+Finally, we turn to the impact of rising temperature, where the behavior of the concurrence again resembles a phase transition.